library(RODBC)

 SELECT AREA_ID, DESCRIPTION FROM GAP_PRODUCTS.AKFIN_AREA

-WHERE AREA_TYPE in ('REGULATORY_AREA', 'REGION')
+WHERE AREA_TYPE in ('REGULATORY AREA', 'REGION')

-AND SURVEY_DEFINITION_ID = 47)
+AND DESIGN_YEAR = 1984)

 -- Select columns for output data